 A man who makes you feel validated and important should get the chance to stick around — even if he’s not exactly the physical picture you envisioned.

-Whether you believe that opposites attract or that two peas in a pod are perfect, it really doesn’t matter– there is no official formula for what DOES work.
-There are, however, signs when two personalities are simply not going to co-exist happily.
+Depending on who you ask, the best relationships are between two peas in a pod or they gel because opposites attract.
+There’s no official love formula that works for every couple on the planet, but there are signs when two personalities are simply not going to coexist happily.
 “The key is to look for a man with a personality that plays nicely with yours,” advises Steadman.

-“I love adventure, so a man who’s a homebody or couch potato would never work for me, but for others that might be the perfect guy,” she explains.
+“I love adventure, so a man who’s a homebody or couch potato would never work for me, but for others that might be the perfect guy,” explains Steadman.
 “I also knew that because of my own high energy, I needed someone grounded.”

 If a guy has similarities in personality to a failed relationship of the past, keep that in mind, too.
 If you find that it’s a struggle to just be yourself around the new person, it may be time to move on.